Resource analysis for quantum-aided Byzantine agreement with the four-qubit singlet state: Introduction

 \section{Introduction}

 In distributed computing, a Byzantine fault is a condition where a component behaves inconsistently, showing different symptoms to different components of the system.
-To reach consensus among the correctly functioning components, communication protocols resilient to such faults must be used.
+To reach consensus among the correctly functioning components, communication protocols robust to such faults must be used.

-An early example of such protocols was developed by Pease et al. \cite{<pease>}.
-That protocol provides consensus if $t<n/3$, where $n$ is the number of components in the distributed system, and $t$ is the maximum number of components exhibiting Byzantine fault.
+An early example of such protocols was developed by Pease et al. \cite{<pease>}, where consensus is provided if $t<n/3$, where $n$ is the number of components in the distributed system, and $t$ is the maximum number of components exhibiting Byzantine fault.
 For example, if the maximum number of faulty components is 1, then at least 4 components are needed to reach consensus.
 We will refer to this property of the protocol as \emph{resilience}.
-The efficiency of early protocols \cite{<pease>,<lamport>} has since been improved \cite{<garaymoses>,<pbft>,<raft>,<paxos>}.
+In fact, an important impossibility theorem (see, e.g., Sec.
+5.4 of \cite{fitzi_phd}), in the framework of a standard classical model, incorporating pairwise authenticated classical communication between the components (called $\mathcal{M}_\text{aut}$ in Ref.~\cite{fitzi_phd}), restricts the existence of broadcast protocols to $t < n/3$.

+In addition to resilience, communication protocols also possess other essential properties known as \textit{bit complexity} and \textit{round complexity}.
+Bit complexity pertains to the number of communication cycles involved in the protocol, while round complexity refers to the length of messages transmitted during these cycles.
+Both of these properties play a critical role in the applicability of a communication protocol.
+For example, the protocol introduced in \cite{<pease>} terminates in $t+1$ rounds but requires the components to send exponentially long messages during the communication cycles.
+The bit complexity of early protocols \cite{<pease>,<lamport>} has since been improved \cite{<garaymoses>,<pbft>,<raft>,<paxos>}.

-Quantum-aided `weak broadcast' protocols developed in the past two decades, built upon distributed entangled quantum states \cite{fitzi_proceedings} such as the four-qubit singlet state \cite{cabello,cabstateprep}, are worth considering, as they offer a higher resilience: $t$ faulty components are tolerated as long as $t < n/2$.
+Quantum-aided `weak broadcast' protocols developed in the past two decades, built upon distributed entangled quantum states \cite{fitzi_proceedings} such as the four-qubit singlet state \cite{cabello,cabstateprep}, are worth considering, as they surpass the above-mentioned classical impossibility theorem and hence offer a higher resilience: $t$ faulty components are tolerated as long as $t < n/2$.
 For example, to be resilient against $t=1$ faulty component, having $n=3$ components is sufficient.

 In this work, we build on those earlier ideas, and introduce a parameter-dependent family of quantum-aided weak broadcast protocols that relies on an entangled four-qubit singlet state \cite{cabello}.
-Our main contributions are as follows.
+In fact, we formalize the idea described in Sec.~III. of Ref.~\cite{cabello}, which yields this protocol family.
+Then, our main contributions are as follows.

 (1) \emph{Proof.} We prove the weak broadcast functionality of the protocol in a certain range of protocol parameters.
 The proof relies on considering the failure probability $p_f(m)$ as the function of the number $m$ of resource states, and upper bounding this failure probability exponentially, that is, proving $p_f \leq e^{-bm}$ with a certain $b>0$ as $m \to \infty$.